codeforboston/vaccinatema/README.md

 # Vaccinate MA

 This is the application deployed to AWS Elastic Beanstalk for https://www.vaccinatema.com.
-It is written with [Express](https://expressjs.com), [EJS](https://ejs.co), and JavaScript.
-We are working on replacing EJS with [React](https://reactjs.org), using [Next.js](https://nextjs.org).
+It is written with [Express](https://expressjs.com), [React](https://reactjs.org), and [Next.js](https://nextjs.org).

 ## Setup
 Get the AirTable API key from a team member and add it to your `.env` file.